Stephen Magnusson

 Stephen John Magnusson (born 13 February 1969) is an Australian guitarist.
-He is known for his work as an improviser and has worked with the Australian Art Orchestra, and Elixir and Katie Noonan, Charlie Haden, Meshell Ndegeocello, Ricki Lee Jones, Sinead O'Connor, John Cale, Gurrumul Yunupingu, Paul Grabowsky, Vince Jones, Christine Sullivan, Megan Washington, Paul Kelly, Mike Nock, Barney McAll, Enrico Rava and Arthur Blythe among others.
+He is known for his work as an improviser and has worked with the Australian Art Orchestra, and Elixir and Katie Noonan, Charlie Haden, Meshell Ndegeocello, Ricki Lee Jones, Sinéad O'Connor, John Cale, Gurrumul Yunupingu, Paul Grabowsky, Vince Jones, Christine Sullivan, Megan Washington, Paul Kelly, Mike Nock, Barney McAll, Enrico Rava and Arthur Blythe among others.

 In 2013, Magnusson was awarded the Melbourne Prize for Music Outstanding Musician Award.

 Career

 1969-1990: Early years

 Magnusson began playing musical instruments at age three when he was given a ukulele.
 At age six he had his first guitar and began performing at the age of ten on an electric guitar that he borrowed from a school teacher.
 He started to formally study improvisation under Gordon Pendelton at Box Hill TAFE in 1985.

 In 1986, Magnusson began his formal training at the prestigious Victorian College of the Arts.
 Here, he worked under the supervision of musicians, Tony Gould, Bob Sedergreen and Paul Grabowsky.
 He practiced improvisation and composition, joining various bands and exploring many styles, developing an understanding of the mechanics of his instrument and the art of improvisation.

 Magnusson was influenced as a child by the Beatles whose music Magnusson describes as "a magical experience, because it was so produced, and because of this amazing journey that they'd take you on.
 Especially from the mid 1960s on, they just explored sound."

 Magnusson was also influenced by the linear playing of George Benson and Wes Montgomery, but also fascinated by Andy Summers of the Police who Magnusson says "..played these beautiful colours that didn't sound like pop music at the time… I just loved exploring that principle."